The Empirical Content of Binary Choice Models: Introduction

 The above results are developed in a fully nonparametric context; nonetheless, they can help guide applied researchers intending to use simple parametric or semiparametric models.
 As a specific example, consider the popular probit/logit type model for binary choice of whether to buy a product or not.\ A standard specification is that the probability of buying depends (implicitly conditioning on other observed covariates) on its price $ p$ and the decision-maker's income $y$, e.g. $\bar{q}\left( p,y\right) =F\left( \gamma _{0}+\gamma _{1}p+\gamma _{2}y\right) $, where $F\left( \cdot \right) $ is a distribution function.
 We will show below that these choice-probabilities are consistent with utility maximization by a heterogenous population of consumers, if and only if $\gamma _{1}\leq 0$, and $\gamma _{1}+\gamma _{2}\leq 0$.
 While the first inequality simply means that demand falls with own price (holding income fixed), the second inequality is less obvious, and constitutes an important empirical characterization of utility maximization.

-For the case of \textit{continuous} goods, Lewbel, 2001 explored the question of when average demand, generated from maximization of heterogeneous individual preferences, satisfies standard properties of non-stochastic demand functions.
-More recently, for the case of two continuous goods (i.e. a good of interest plus the numeraire) under general heterogeneity, Hausman and Newey, 2016 have shown that constrained utility maximization is equivalent to quantiles of demand satisfying standard Slutsky negativity.
+For the case of \textit{continuous} goods, Lewbel 2001 explored the question of when average demand, generated from maximization of heterogeneous individual preferences, satisfies standard properties of non-stochastic demand functions.
+More recently, for the case of two continuous goods (i.e. a good of interest plus the numeraire) under general heterogeneity, Dette, Hoderlein and Neumayer 2016 have shown that constrained utility maximization implies quantiles of demand satisfy standard Slutsky negativity, and Hausman and Newey 2016 have shown that the two are in fact equivalent.
 The analog of the two goods setting in discrete choice is the case of binary alternatives.
-Accordingly, our main result (Theorem 1 below) may be viewed as the discrete choice counterpart of Hausman and Newey, 2016, Theorem 1.
-Note however that quantiles are degenerate for binary outcomes, and indeed, the forms of our Slutsky-like shape restrictions are completely different from Hausman-Newey's quantile-based conditions for continuous choice.
+Accordingly, our main result (Theorem 1 below) may be viewed as the discrete choice counterpart of Hausman and Newey 2016, Theorem 1.
+Note however that quantiles are degenerate for binary outcomes, and indeed, the forms of our Slutsky-like shape restrictions are completely different from Dette et al and Hausman-Newey's quantile-based conditions for continuous choice.